 What is von Hippel-Lindau syndrome?

 Von Hippel-Lindau syndrome (VHL) is a hereditary condition associated with hemangioblastomas, which are blood vessel tumors of the brain, spinal cord, and eye.
 The eye tumors are also called retinal angiomas.
-People with VHL also have an increased risk of developing clear cell renal cell carcinoma , which is a specific type of kidney cancer ; and pheochromocytoma , which is a tumor of the adrenal gland .
-Other features of VHL include: kidney cysts, which are closed sacs usually filled with fluid; pancreatic cysts, epididymal cystadenomas, which are tumors near a man’s testicles; and endolymphatic sac tumors, which are tumors of the ear that may cause hearing loss; are also features of VHL.
+People with VHL also have an increased risk of developing clear cell renal cell carcinoma , which is a specific type of kidney cancer, and pheochromocytoma , which is a tumor of the adrenal gland .
+Other features of VHL include: kidney cysts, which are closed sacs usually filled with fluid; pancreatic cysts, epididymal cystadenomas, which are tumors near a man’s testicles; and endolymphatic sac tumors, which are tumors of the ear that may cause hearing loss.

 What causes VHL?